Night Time (album): Release and promotion

-The album was remastered and reissued in 2008 with nine bonus tracks, including 1984 Kid Jensen BBC radio sessions, the non-album single "A New Day" and the previously-unreleased complete version of "Blue Feather" (previously only available as an instrumental remix on the B-side to "Love Like Blood").
+The album was remastered and reissued on CD in 2008 with nine bonus tracks, including 1984 Kid Jensen BBC radio sessions, the non-album single "A New Day" and the previously unreleased complete version of "Blue Feather" (previously only available as an instrumental remix on the B-side to "Love Like Blood").

-Critical Reception
+Critical reception

 The album generally received favourable response.
 In retrospective reviews, PopMatters opined that the band "perfected" their "balance between antagonism and accessibility", commenting "the band are simply on fire on this record".
-AllMusic commented that the album finds the band "caught between their earlier aggression and a calmer, more immediately accessible approach".
+AllMusic commented that the album found the band "caught between their earlier aggression and a calmer, more immediately accessible approach".